dione-dls/bank_tech_test/README.md

 I WANT to see my bank account statement
 SO THAT I can keep track of my bank account transactions
 ```
-  Next I have created a diagram to better understand what classes I need to create in order to make a command line application with the following specifications.
+  Next I have created a diagram to better understand what classes I need to create in order to make an application which I can interact with via a REPL like IRB.